andreacomo/alfresco-annotations/README.md

 * Alfresco Community 5.0.c
 * Alfresco Community 5.0.d

-May works on other micro-versions.
+May works on other versions.
 Please edit this file and pull-request if works on other versions.

 ## Where is the magic?